-Education is for modification of skills and behavior.
+Education is for modification of skills and behaviour.
 It should be a vehicle for creative thinking and an agent of positive development.
 Swami Vivekananda in his Chicago speech said "Education is not the amount of information that is put into your brain and runs riot there, undigested, all your life.
-We must have life-building, man-making, character-making and assimilation of ideas".in short education must students to led a happy healthy life.
+We must have life-building, man-making, character-making and assimilation of ideas".
+In short education must help students to lead a happy and healthy life.

 Students, with their ideas and attitude, acquire knowledge in different disciplines.
 But they fail to learn soft skills such as team work, time-management, art of communication, leadership qualities etc. that are highly essential to serve in the multicultural modern life.
-So, the need of the hour is to motivate the students to learn the art of soft skill, which is also known as People Skill, to achieve excellence.
+So, the need of the hour is to motivate the students to learn the art of softskill, which is also known as People Skill, to achieve excellence.